About

 Special Software skills

-Testing and using new tools and concepts, if compatible with the project, is part of my daily routine just like the typical technology mentioned above.
+Testing and using new tools and concepts, if compatible with the project, is part of my daily routine just like using my go-to technologies mentioned above.

 Timeline